PhilTec-Philip/BoomboxCartUpdate/README.md

 # BoomboxCart

-Adds a "Boombox" component into the cart with its own UI that plays youtube links as audio from the cart.
+Adds a "Boombox" component into the cart with its own UI that plays video links as audio from the cart.
 Has volume and quality sliders as well to configure the music to your liking.
 One player can control the Boombox UI at any time, and everyone (with the mod installed) can hear the songs you play too!

+Current websites you can play audio from:
+ - Youtube
+ - SoundCloud
+ - Rutube
+ - music.yandex
+ - Bilibili

+Reach out to me (link at the end) for issues with any service listed here, or suggestions on adding new ones from <a href="https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md">these sites</a>

 ## Usage